 Health at Every Size®

 Health and wellbeing is so much more than food, exercise and weight.
-Health at Every Size is based on the simple premise that the best way to improve health is to honor your body whatever the size may be.
+Health also means different things to different people based on lived experience.
 It is a social justice movement that supports people in all bodies to live their life free from stigma and discrimination.

-It supports people in all bodies adopting habits which support their health and well-being (physical health, emotional health, psychological health, spiritual health) rather than weight control.
+It supports people in all bodies to adopt habits which support their health and well-being (physical health, emotional health, psychological health, spiritual health) rather than weight control.

 For more information about Health at Every Size®, please click here.